monarch-initiative/monarch-mapping-commons/README.md

 # monarch-mapping-commons

-A collection of all SSSOM-style mapping files used for the Monarch Initiative knowledge graph.
+This repository contains the source code which generates the SSSOM-style mapping files used for the Monarch Initiative knowledge graph.
-This repository was created
+The pipeline is run via Jenkins and the resulting mapping files are uploaded to Google Cloud Storage, hosted at https://data.monarchinitiative.org/mappings/

 ## Repository Structure